 1. Inflated Fees or Charges

-It’s not uncommon for predatory lenders to attach exorbitant fees or charges to loans.
+It’s not uncommon for predatory lenders to attach exorbitant fees or charges to online loans.
 Because the fees and/or charges are not part of the actual loan amount, many applicants overlook these expenses.

 Lenders will squeeze in extra fees in hopes that desperate customers won’t notice them, or will just accept the high charges in exchange for receiving credit when they most need it.